The 20 Best Deafness Craniofacial Syndrome Doctors Near Me in Pennsylvania, US

 English

-Kavita Dedhia is an Otolaryngologist in Philadelphia, Pennsylvania.
+Kavita Dedhia is a General Surgeon practicing medicine in Philadelphia, Pennsylvania.
 Dr. Dedhia is rated as an Experienced provider by MediFind in the treatment of Deafness Craniofacial Syndrome.
-Her top areas of expertise are Otitis, Otitis Media with Effusion, Hearing Loss, Myringotomy, and Adenoidectomy.
-Dr. Dedhia is currently accepting new patients.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Otitis, Otitis Media with Effusion, Hearing Loss, Myringotomy, and Adenoidectomy.

 Experienced in Deafness Craniofacial Syndrome